commonsguy/cwac-security/README.markdown

 `getOwnSignatureHash()` as a part of that tampering.
 Hence, this will only catch stupid attackers, which may or may not be worth the investment in effort.

+There is also `validateBroadcastIntent()`, designed to let you confirm that you are talking to the proper receiver.
+You supply:

+- any `Context`
+- an `Intent` that you intend to broadcast, probably with `setPackageName()` called on it to narrow it down to a single app
+- the expected signature hash of that app
+- a `boolean` flag (`failIfHack`)

+In general, there are three possible outcomes of calling this method:

+1. You get a `SecurityException`, because `failIfHack` is true, and we found some receiver whose app does not match the desired hash.
+The user may have installed a repackaged version of this app that is signed by the wrong key.

+2. You get `null`.
+If `failIfHack` is `true`, this means that no receiver was found that matches the `Intent`.
+If `failIfHack` is `false`, this means that no receiver was found that matches the `Intent` and has a valid matching signature.

+3. You get an `Intent`.
+This means we found a matching receiver that has a matching signature.
+The `Intent` will be a copy of the passed-in `Intent`, with the component name set to the matching receiver, so the "broadcast" will only go to this one component.

 Usage: ZipUtils
 ---------------
 Use the static `unzip()` methods to unzip a ZIP-style archive.
 Both methods